Meet the new king of Chronographs: The New Carl F. Bucherer Manero Flyback Chronograph1:11 pm

 But it’s the layout of the dial where this watch does justice to its theme.
 The two chronograph counters for small seconds (at 9 o’clock) and the stop minute (at 3 o’clock) combine well with the classic inner-bezel tachymeter scale design, underlining the three-dimensional quality of the dial design.
 The bi-compax layout of the dial is inspired by the dashboards of vintage automobiles and pays homage to the early days of auto racing when flyback chronographs were an essential part of watches.

-All of this is done on a high-quality silver dial with ten raised triangular indexes done in gold or stainless steel, since the Manero comes in two variations.
-The silver dial is an exhibition of Bucherer’s obsession with depth and detail, with subdials, applied indices and even the brand’s logo matching the case material in either stainless steel or 18k rose gold.
+All of this is done on a high-quality (silver, black, champagne or gray) dial with ten raised triangular indexes done in gold or stainless steel.
+The dial is an exhibition of Bucherer’s obsession with depth and detail, with subdials, applied indices and even the brand’s logo matching the case material in either stainless steel or 18k rose gold.
 The detailing on the dial is reflective of the craftsmanship that goes into making the Manero Flyback.
 As an example of the detailing on the dial one simply needs to look at either of the sub dials which have over 30 concentric circles etched into them.

 Contained within a sun ray finished concentric circle that lies between the inner dial and the tachymeter scale, the shape and placement of the indexes give the dial a sense of depth and layering.
 The lance-style hands that have been synonymous with the Manero collection for years are present along with the baton hands of the chronograph, also done in 18k rose gold or stainless steel.
 There’s a black-on-white date window at the 6 o’clock position.